 8 miles from Ao Chalong

-On the eastern tip of the southern part of Phuket, separated from the main island by a small river, the area’s main fishing depot – Koh Siray – gives access to the island’s main commercial shipyards.
-These yards mostly take care of local fishing vessels and shallow draft tour boats, but after several years experience, they are able – and have the facilities – to handle keelboats.
-Appropriate cradles are available but bookings must be made in advance.
+On the eastern tip of the southern part of Phuket is the area’s main fishing depot.
+A small river separates Koh Siray from the main island.
+The river gives access to the island’s main commercial shipyards.
+These yards mostly take care of local fishing vessels and shallow draft tour boats, but after several years’ experience, they are able – and have the facilities – to handle keelboats.
+Appropriate cradles are available, but bookings must be made in advance.

 A photograph or plan of your underwater hull shape will assist the yard foreman in safely slipping your boat.
 All yards offer electricity, water and transport to town.